 Table ES-1 (cont.)
 IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation CULTURAL RESOURCES (c ont.)
-3 CUL-1a: Designate project Cultural Resources Staff.
+CUL-1a: Designate project Cultural Resources Staff.
 Project Cultural Resources Specialist.
 Prior to the approval of a Renewable Energy Permit, Renewable Energy Development Agreement, or Renewable Energy Impact Determination by the County Planning Department, a cultural resources specialist whose training and background conforms to the US Secretary of Interior's Professional Qualifications Standards, as published in Code of Federal Regulations Title 36, part 61 shall be retained by the project owner to conduct a cultural resources inventory, evaluate any resources, produce a Cultural Resources Management and Treatment Plan and other related plans for the approved project and to implement any required plans and mitigation, as necessary as determined by the cultural resource specialist.
 Their qualifications shall be appropriate to the needs of the project, and shall include local knowledge.
 If the project primarily impacts resources archaeological in nature, the cultural resources specialist shall have a background in archaeology, anthropology or cultural resource management.
-If the project impacts primarily built environment resources, the cultural resources specialist shall have a background in archiectural history.
-Resumes of the proposed cultural resources staff shall be submitted to the County Planning Department or other CEQA lead agency for review and approval.
-The Monitoring and Treatment Plan (Mitigation Measure CUL-1c) shall be prepared and implemented under the direction of the cultural resources specialist and shall address and incorporate CUL-1a through CUL-1g.
-Additional Cultural Resources Staff.
+If the project impacts primarily built environment resources, the cultural resource staff shall be submitted to the County Planning Department or other CEQA lead agency for review and approval.
+The Monitoring and Treatment Plan (Mitigation Measure CUL-1c) shall be prepared and implemented under the direction of the cultural resources Staff.
 The project's cultural resources specialist may obtain the services of specialists, cultural resources monitors and field crew if needed, to assist in identification, evaluation, mitigation, monitoring, and curation activities.
 Cultural Resources Staff shall have a Bachelor's degree in anthropology, archaeology, history, architectural history or related field, and demonstrated field experience.
-These indiv To mitigate the potential impacts on historical resources identified during inventory of the project area, a treatment plan for historical resources shall be developed by, depending on the nature of the resources identified, an archaeologist and/or architectural historian who meets the
+These individuals must also meet local lead agency qualifications and their resumes must be reviewed and approved by local lead agency staff prior to beginning work.
+CUL-1b: Draft a Historica